 The fresh blueberries are the last ingredient to be added.
 The thickness of this batter is what keeps the blueberries from sinking to the bottom.
 That means you have blueberries in every bite.

 Just look at those juicy, plump blueberries.
-I love berries so much that, in some ways, it feels criminal to bake them but then I feel how can I not use them in as many ways possible.
 Some will burst, most will stay perfect and plump and I just love the contrast against the pale muffin colour.
 Every bite of these Blueberry Orange Muffins will have a burst of blueberry and that zing of orange.

 Blueberry Orange Muffins